Free GO Library for Manipulating Audio File Formats

-GoAudio is an open source API to manipulate audio files programtically.
-Using the API, Go developer can curretly process WAVE files only.
+GoAudio is an open source API to manipulate audio files programmatically.
+Using the API, Go developer can currently process WAVE files only.
 The developer can read & write WAVE files, create different waveforms using different types of oscillators.
 Furthermore, the API allows creating automation tracks and envelopes.

-Using the API, you can apply stereo panning, converted mono files to stereo and work with breakpoint files through linear interpolation.
-Moreover, the API allows extracing information from WAVE file format and allows writing down your own audio data in it.
+Using the API, you can apply stereo panning, convert mono files to stereo, and work with breakpoint files through linear interpolation.
+Moreover, the API allows extracting information from WAVE file format and allows writing down your own audio data in it.